lijun99/isce2-install/README.md

 # ISCE2 installation guide

 This guide provides instructions to install ISCE2 with Anaconda/Miniconda on a Linux/MacOS machine.
 **NOTE**: this is not the **official** installation guide.
 It only serves to help users to install ISCE2 on some common and most recent platforms.
 Please check the [ISCE2](https://github.com/isce-framework/isce2) page for official guides and tutorials.
 For most users, please install from conda-forge (easiest method).
-Only if you need CUDA support or need native Apple Silicon (`osx-arm64`) support, you may follow the respective methods below.
+Only if you need CUDA support or need native Apple Silicon (`osx-arm64`) support, you may follow the custom build methods below.

 ## Contents